On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Equivalent conjectures

 The bottom sequence is exact because $t^rF^{r,i}\to t^r{\rm Fil}^{r,i}$ is an isomorphism (multiplying by $t^r$ kills the big $\bdr^+$-torsion in $F^{r,i}$, and $B^i$ is a free finite rank $\B^+_{\dr}$-module thanks to the Hyodo-Kato isomorphism), hence we have an isomorphism:

-All the spaces in the diagram are $C$-points of VS's and those in the top and the bottom rows are $C$-points of qBC's (this is clear for all of them except for $H^{r,i}$ (and $H^{r,i-1}$), for which one can use Lemma~\ref{HN16} and the fact that ${\rm DR}^{r,i}$ is a ${\B}_r$-module and $X^{r,i}$ is equal to the $C$-points of a~BC), and the above diagram lifts to a diagram of VS's (see \cite[Sec.
+All spaces in the diagram are $C$-points of TVS's and those in the top and the bottom rows are $C$-points of qBC's (this is clear for all of them except for $H^{r,i}$ (and $H^{r,i-1}$), for which this is proven in Corollary~\ref{pos4.11}), and the above diagram lifts to a diagram of TVS's (see \cite[Sec.
 7]{CN4}).